-Private Sewer Assessment Program: This program assists property owners with financing the repair or replacement of their sanitary sewer service.
+Private Sewer Assessment Program Addressing I&I originating from private sanitary system components is an important part of Saint Paul's overall approach.
+There are approximately 129,700 dwelling units in Saint Paul, of which 100,304 were built prior to 1970.
+The Private Sewer Assessment Program assists property owners with financing the repair or replacement of their sanitary sewer service.
 The program allows a property owner to hire a contractor to repair or replace their sanitary sewer service, with the City of Saint Paul paying for the initial work.
 The cost of the repair or replacement, plus a fixed interest rate, is then assessed back to the property owner as a special assessment on real estate taxes over a period of up to 20 years.

-Street Reconstruction Sewer Assessment Program: Similar to the Private Sewer
+Street Reconstruction Sewer Assessment Program

-Assessment Program, this program allows for the repair or replacement of private sanitary sewer service in conjunction with a street reconstruction project.
+Similar to the Private Sewer Assessment Program, this program allows for the repair or replacement of private sanitary sewer service in conjunction with a street reconstruction project.
 The assessment process is similar to the above program.
 An incentive for this program is that the City's Sewer Utility subsidizes the cost of the repair/replacement.
 All property owners on a project will pay the same price per foot of pipe repaired or replaced, regardless of unique property issues (depth of excavation, traffic control, etc.).
 As a further incentive, the repair or replacement is not done under an emergency situation, and the contractor is selected by the City for the street project.
 This results in a more positive experience for the property owner.

-Emergency Deferred Payment Loan:
+Emergency Deferred Payment Loan

-Administered by the City of Saint Paul Department of Planning and Economic Development, this program allows for a forgivable loan, at 0% interest, of up to \$25,000 (with conditions).
-The program also has allowances for other eligible improvements, such as heating and electrical systems.
+Administered by the City of Saint Paul

+Department of Planning and Economic

+Development, this program allows for a

+forgivable loan, at 0% interest, of up to

+\$25,000 (with conditions).
+The program also

+has allowances for other eligible improvements,

+such as heating and electrical systems.